SpinalHDL/SpinalDoc-RTD/source/rst/Developers area/types.rst

 Bundle
 ------

-Bundles could be used to model data structure line buses and interfaces.\ :raw-html-m2r:`<br>` All attributes that extends Data (Bool, Bits, UInt, ...) that are defined inside the bundle are considered as part of the bundle.
+| Bundles could be used to model data structure line buses and interfaces.
+| All attributes that extends Data (Bool, Bits, UInt, ...) that are defined inside the bundle are considered as part of the bundle.

 Simple example (RGB/VGA)
 ^^^^^^^^^^^^^^^^^^^^^^^^